Submission and Contest Guidelines

-The Graywolf Press Nonfiction Prize is currently closed.
-A winning manuscript for the 2014 prize has been selected and will be announced in January 2015.
+The next submission period for the nonfiction prize will be in January 2016.
 Please refer to the nonfiction prize guidelines for more details on eligibility and on how to submit a manuscript for the prize.
-The most recent winner was Margaret Lazarus Dean, for Leaving Orbit: Notes from the Last Days of American Spaceflight.

 Graywolf Press has ongoing partnerships with A Public Space, Cave Canem, the Poetry Foundation, SLS, the Academy of American Poets, and other organizations that promote the work of new and emerging writers.

 Brigid Hughes, founding editor of A Public Space, is a contributing editor to Graywolf Press, where she uses her sharp editorial eye to find work from the magazine’s fiction and nonfiction contributors that fits well with the Graywolf list.
 Graywolf publishes one to two A Public Space books per year, with “A Public Space Book” printed on the back cover and in the interior.
 Graywolf is responsible for publishing and promoting each title, though both organizations collaborate on author events and other opportunities.

 Graywolf Press is one of the publishers of the Cave Canem Poetry Prize, a first book award dedicated to the discovery of exceptional manuscripts by African American poets.
 Graywolf publishes every third winner of the Prize, and will be publishing the winner of the 2015 Prize.
 More information is available at the Cave Canem website.

 Emily Dickinson First Book Award: